remix-run/remix/docs/tutorials/jokes.md

   where: { id: jokeId }
 });
 ```

+<docs-warning>Remember, when we're referencing the URL route, it's `/jokes/:jokeId`, and when we talk about the file system it's `/app/routes/jokes/$jokeId.tsx`.</docs-warning>

 💿 Great!
 Now you know everything you need to continue and connect the `/jokes/:jokeId` route in `app/routes/jokes/$jokeId.tsx`.